BergmannLab/PascalX/README.md

 Further examples on how to utilize the command-line interface are given in the ```demo/demo.sh``` script.

-**Note:** The command-line interface uses exclusively the saddle-point approximation to calculate CDFs.
+**Note:** The command-line interface uses the saddle-point approximation to calculate CDFs.

 ## Usage (as python library)